calacuda/pokedex-cli/README.md

 ## Things That Don't Work

-"-f page" doesn't work. but I don"t think it works on the original, so I'm not sure how it it supposed to work.
+"-f page" doesn't work. but it didn't work in the original, so I have no way of knowing how it is supposed to work.

 ## Usage